-My multimedia deep dives on environmental justice have won top honors from PRNDI and state press clubs.
+My multimedia deep dives on environmental justice have won top honors from PMJA and state press clubs.
 I’ve been a reporter, host, producer and (of course) intern at public radio stations in Indiana, Delaware, Alaska’s Aleutian Islands, Boston and Washington, DC.
-My current shop, NHPR, is a two-time Murrow winner for overall excellence.

 I like stories that show how public policy and its shortcomings can shape people’s lives, transform their communities and drive how they participate in democracy.
 I love good sound, meaty PDFs and surprising retellings of stories we thought we knew.
 I want to connect listeners with people and places they might never otherwise understand.
 And I thrive on dogging a developing story, pulling new threads and adding context as I go.